xingyuHuxingyu/DynamicPO/README.md

 **DynamicPO** is a lightweight, plug-and-play preference optimization framework for LLM-based recommender systems.

+### What is the problem?

-**Problem.** Recent multi-negative preference optimization methods suggest that using more negative samples can provide richer preference signals and improve recommendation performance.
+Recent multi-negative preference optimization methods suggest that using more negative samples can provide richer preference signals and improve recommendation performance.
 However, our empirical study reveals a counterintuitive phenomenon: when the number of negatives continues to increase, recommendation performance can degrade even though the training loss keeps decreasing.
 We refer to this as **preference optimization collapse**.

+### Why does collapse happen?

-**Analysis.** We find that this collapse is caused by an imbalance between two types of negatives.
+We find that this collapse is caused by an imbalance between two types of negatives.
 After SFT, the model already has a coarse-grained ability to distinguish many negatives from positives.
 As a result, **model-discriminative negatives** dominate the aggregated optimization signal, while **boundary-critical negatives**, which are truly useful for refining user preference boundaries, are diluted and under-optimized.

-**Key idea.** This analysis suggests three central observations:
+### What does this suggest?

 - More negative samples do not always lead to better preference optimization.
 - **Model-discriminative negatives** can dominate the aggregated optimization signal, while **boundary-critical negatives** are under-emphasized.
 - Dynamically selecting **boundary-critical negatives** and adaptively adjusting their optimization strength can lead to more effective preference-boundary refinement.

+### How does DynamicPO address it?

-**DynamicPO.** To address this issue, DynamicPO dynamically selects **boundary-critical negatives** that are most helpful for decision-boundary refinement and adaptively adjusts the optimization strength for each selected negative.
+To address this issue, DynamicPO dynamically selects **boundary-critical negatives** that are most helpful for decision-boundary refinement and adaptively adjusts the optimization strength for each selected negative.
 This enables more robust preference-boundary learning, effectively mitigates **preference optimization collapse**, and improves recommendation performance across multiple multi-negative preference optimization objectives with **negligible computational overhead**.

 ## Installation